Photo from Unsplash

 Evening

-God had made a positive promise to Moses— that for the space of a whole month He would feed the vast multitude in the wilderness with flesh.
-Moses, being overtaken by a fit of unbelief, looks to the outward means, and is at a loss to know how the promise can be fulfilled.
-He looked to the creature instead of the Creator.
-But does the Creator expect the creature to fulfill His promise for Him?
+God made a clear promise to Moses that for an entire month He would provide meat for the vast multitude in the wilderness.
+But Moses, overtaken by doubt, looked at the limited means available and couldn’t see how the promise could possibly be fulfilled.
+He focused on the creature instead of the Creator.
+But does God expect the creature to fulfill His promises?
 No!
-He who makes the promise—ever fulfils it by His own unaided omnipotence.
-If He speaks, it is done—done by Himself.
-His promises do not depend for their fulfillment, upon the cooperation of the puny strength of man.
+The One who makes the promise always fulfills it by His own almighty power.
+When He speaks, it is done—done by Himself.
+His promises never rely on the frail strength of man for their fulfillment.

 Morning and Evening - June 8